usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 ## Exercise: Knowing what to look for

-The last lesson unit already provided an opportunity to alter pipelines and see how they fail when not encoded correctly &mdash; when &ldquo;broken&rdquo;, any way we can think of breaking them.
+The last lesson unit already provided an opportunity to alter pipelines and see how they fail when not encoded correctly â€“ when &ldquo;broken&rdquo;, any way we can think of breaking them.
 (Then we had an opportunity to put them back.)

 After reading this page, do this again, except focusing on a few key areas: